-Matthew H. Everhart, Ph.D., is a technical advisor in the firm’s Chemical Patent Prosecution group.
+Matthew H. Everhart, Ph.D., is a patent agent in the firm’s Chemical Patent Prosecution group.
 With research experience spanning the decade prior to joining the firm, Dr. Everhart has a deep intuitive command of polymer science, materials science, synthetic chemistry, organic chemistry, inorganic chemistry, and analytical chemistry – and has headed everything from multi-institutional, interdisciplinary collaborations to fast-paced, industrial projects.
 By leveraging this strong intellectual foundation with his passion for science writing and communication, Dr. Everhart is able to efficiently prosecute the extraordinary inventions that clients entrust to the firm.

 For example, Dr. Everhart has prosecuted adhesives, agricultural agents, automotive components, circuit boards, cleaning solutions, industrial processes, lubricants, magnets, metallic compositions, OLED displays, paints, plastics, polymers, semiconductor devices and compositions, shape memory materials, solar cells, solid-state batteries, working fluids, and 3D-printing compositions; and has personal research experience including polymer synthesis (e.g., ATRP, FRP), organometallic catalysis, materials characterization (e.g., rheometry, SEM, AFM, NMR, GC-MS, DLS, TGA, DSC), acoustically active materials, biomedical materials, soft robotics, molecular machines, semiconductor device fabrication, enhanced oil recovery, and polymer brushes, composites, and gels.

 - UNC Research Fellow, 2014-2018

 - Elected Associate Member of Sigma Xi, The Scientific Research Honor Society, Williams College Chapter of The Society, 2011